ryandeussing/jimhopper/_sexual-abuse-of-boys/potential-long-term-effects.md

 * The Extent of the Problem
 * Why do professionals identify relatively few men with histories of childhood sexual abuse?
   * Does childhood abuse have little effect on men?
-  * Are men who have been childhood victims seen by services other than the "helping professions"?
+  * Are men who have been childhood victims seen by services other than the 'helping professions'?
   * Do adult males tend not to disclose their experiences of childhood sexual abuse?
     * Men do not define their childhood experiences as abusive, and do not think that their abuse experiences have had a negative impact.
     * The consequences of disclosure are perceived as worse than the consequences of non-disclosure.